grandinquisitor/python-mmap-bloomfilter/README.txt

-pybloom-mmap is a module that includes a Bloom Filter data structure using mmap.
+pybloommap is a module that implements a Bloom Filter data structure using mmap

 Bloom filters are great if you understand what amount of bits you need to set aside early to store your entire set.